semgrep/semgrep-docs/docs/for-developers/developer-overview.md

 This document provides an overview of **how** Semgrep scans and detects issues in your code.

+- To learn about and set up a Semgrep account, see [Sign in and install Semgrep](/for-developers/developer-signin).
 - For a guide on triaging, remediating, and fixing issues with Semgrep, see [Resolve findings with Semgrep](/for-developers/resolve-findings).
-- For a guide to Semgrep AppSec Platform, such as signing in with SSO and connecting your personal Semgrep account to your Semgrep organization account, see

 :::note Developer and AppSec roles
 If you are a developer responsible for your **own** security program in personal projects, see the [Quickstart](/getting-started/quickstart) and [Core deployment](/deployment/core-deployment) docs.